zammad/zammad-documentation/prerequisites-software.rst

 * MariaDB 10.0+
 * PostgreSQL 9.1+

-Side note: We tend to recommend PostgreSQL.
+..
+Note:: We tend to recommend PostgreSQL.
 For the last 10 years we had the best experience with it.

-Required configuration for MySQL/MariaDB:
+..
+Warning:: **Required configuration for MySQL/MariaDB:**

   * Use UTF8 encoding. utf8mb4 for example will fail.
   * Set ``max_allowed_packet`` to a value larger than the default of 4 MB (64 MB+ recommended).

 3. Reverse Proxy
 ================